britsja/ci-project1/README.md

 Testing conducted were as follows:

 1. Menu items tested - going to each section as specified
-2. Monkees News - Clicking on a news entry takes you to the section
+2. Monkees News - Clicking on a news entry takes you to the corresponding section
-3. The social media icons take you to the social media site but not to the band page on it yet.
+3. The social media icons take you to the social media site but not to the band page on the social media site yet.

 3. Browsers:
     - Tested site on both Chrome and Firefox web browsers